mittagessen/kraken/docs/index.rst

 * The :doc:`introduction_to_atr` is a basic primer on the core concepts intended for readers without prior ATR or machine learning experience.
 * The :doc:`getting_started` guide provides a concise introduction to installation and basic usage.
-* The :doc:`user_guide/index` offers detailed information on utilizing the CLI tools for various tasks.
+* The :doc:`user_guide/index` offers detailed information on utilizing the CLI tools for various tasks and an introduction to the python API.
 * The :doc:`api/index` serves as a comprehensive reference for integrating kraken into your python projects.

 Features